By Steven Hamelman

 Definition and Duties

-The South Carolina Election Committee defines “poll watcher” as “someone who is appointed by a candidate or a political party to observe the election day procedures in a district.”
+The South Carolina Election Committee defines “poll manager” as “someone who is appointed by a candidate or a political party to observe the election day procedures in a district.”

 This self-evident definition merely hints at the many duties poll watchers perform.